JonathanNorth/60499_Project/README.md

 ## How to config
-In connect.php, change the values of server, database, user, and password to make it work with your database The code accesses the database by using pdo in PHP since we used the MSSQL server.
+In connect.php, change the values of server, database, user, and password to make it work with your database.
+The code accesses the database by using pdo(lightweight interface for accessing databases in PHP) since we used the MSSQL server.
-This implementation ran the code on the local php server on your computer gi
+This implementation ran the code on the local php server on your computer.